-Active machine learning for the discovery and crystallization of gigantic polyoxometalate molecules
+Active machine learning for the discovery and crystallization of gigantic polyoxometalate molecules organization processes could also be of use in developing functional chemical systems like "molecular machines".

 Who is the better experimentalist, a human or a robot?
 When it comes to exploring synthetic and crystallization conditions for inorganic gigantic molecules, actively learning machines are clearly ahead, as demonstrated by British Scientists in an experiment with polyoxometalates published in the journal Angewandte Chemie.